LoyolaLawTech/Class-Documents/2018/homework/Homework2-forms.md

 email.
 * Uses CSS to create a class called "required" which makes the label text red for the required fields
+* Uses CSS to make the form's font Arial.